The Role the 82d & 101st Airborne Divisions Played During the Holocaust

 Photo source: United States Holocaust Memorial Museum.

 On May 7th, the 82d Airborne Division conducted funeral services for 200 prisoners in the town of Ludwigslust.
 Attending the ceremony were citizens of Ludwigslust, captured German officers, and several hundred Soldiers of the 82d Airborne Division.
+You can see footage of the burial here.

 The burial of Wöbbelin victims.
 Photo source: United States Holocaust Memorial Museum.